matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### Tracker.makeNewVisitObject
 _Defined in [Piwik/Tracker](https://github.com/piwik/piwik/blob/master/core/Tracker.php) in line [599](https://github.com/piwik/piwik/blob/master/core/Tracker.php#L599)_

-Triggered before a new `Piwik\Tracker\Visit` object is created.
+Triggered before a new **visit object** is created.
 Subscribers to this event can force the use of a custom visit object that extends from Piwik\Tracker\VisitInterface.

 Callback Signature:
 <pre><code>function(&amp;$visit)</code></pre>

-- `\Piwik\Tracker\VisitInterface` `$visit` Initialized to null, but can be set to a created Visit object.
+- `\Piwik\Tracker\VisitInterface` `$visit` Initialized to null, but can be set to a new visit object.
 If it isn't modified Piwik uses the default class.

 ### Tracker.newConversionInformation
-_Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [801](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L801)_
+_Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [815](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L815)_

-This hook is called before inserting a new Goal Conversion..
-You can use it to update the Goal attributes before they are saved in the log_conversion table.
-`$visitor` contains the current known visit information.
+Triggered before persisting a new [conversion entity](/guides/persistence-and-the-mysql-backend#conversions).
+This event can be used to modify conversion information or to add new information to be persisted.

 Callback Signature:
-<pre><code>function(&amp;$newGoal, $visitorInformation, $this-&gt;request)</code></pre>
+<pre><code>function(&amp;$conversion, $visitInformation, $this-&gt;request)</code></pre>

-- `array` `$goal` Array of SQL fields value for this conversion, will be inserted in the log_conversion table

-- `array` `$visitorInformation` Array of log_visit field values for this visitor
+- `array` `$conversion` The conversion entity.
+Read [this](/guides/persistence-and-the-mysql-backend#conversions) to see what it contains.

+- `array` `$visitInformation` The visit entity that we are tracking a conversion for.
+See what information it contains [here](/guides/persistence-and-the-mysql-backend#visits).

-- `\Piwik\Tracker\Request` `$request`
+- `\Piwik\Tracker\Request` `$request` An object describing the tracking request being processed.

 ### Tracker.newVisitorInformation
-_Defined in [Piwik/Tracker/Visit](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php) in line [298](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php#L298)_
+_Defined in [Piwik/Tracker/Visit](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php) in line [310](https://github.com/piwik/piwik/blob/master/core/Tracker/Visit.php#L310)_

-This event can be used to determine and set new visit information before the visit is logged.
-The UserCountry plugin, for example, uses this event to inject location information into the visit log table.
+Triggered before a new [visit entity](/guides/persistence-and-the-mysql-backend#visits) is persisted.
+This event can be used to modify the visit entity or add new information to it before it is persisted.
+The UserCountry plugin, for example, uses this event to add location information for each visit.

 Callback Signature:
 <pre><code>function(&amp;$this-&gt;visitorInfo, $this-&gt;request)</code></pre>

-- `array` `$visitInfo` Information regarding the visit.
-This is information that persisted to the database.

-- `\Piwik\Tracker\Request` `$request` Request object, contains many useful methods such as getUserAgent() or getIp() to get the original IP.
+- `array` `$visit` The visit entity.
+Read [this](/guides/persistence-and-the-mysql-backend#visits) to see what information it contains.

+- `\Piwik\Tracker\Request` `$request` An object describing the tracking request being processed.

 Usages: